 Baking instructions

-- Next, whisk in all the remaining ingredients; sea salt, dried yeast, oat flour, rice flour, quinoa flour, xanthan gum, and flax seeds (you can mix in a bread mixer or use a handheld mixer).
+• Next, whisk in all the remaining ingredients; sea salt, dried yeast, oat flour, rice flour, quinoa flour, xanthan gum, syrup or sugar, vegetable oil, and flax seeds (you can mix in a bread mixer or use a handheld mixer).

 Set the bread machine to the gluten-free setting and let it run through the cycle.